Water Quality Report: Climate change, doom and gloom, and a reality check

 Is blue-green algae harmful?

-It can be.
-Different blue-green algal bloom species can look different and have different impacts.
+Different types of blue-green algal bloom species can look different and have different impacts.
 However, regardless of species, many types of blue-green algae can produce toxins that can make you or your pets sick if swallowed or possibly cause skin and eye irritation.

 The FDEP advises staying out of water where algae is visibly present as specks or mats or where water is discolored.
 Pets or livestock should not come into contact with algal bloom-impacted water or with algal bloom material or fish on the shoreline.
 If they do, wash the animals right away.